Azerbaijani mafia: History

 The Azerbaijani mafia is one of the oldest crime groups in Russia.
-Outside of a large ethnic Azerbaijani community in Dagestan, Russian cities have always been known destinations for Azerbaijani immigrants.
+Besides a large ethnic Azerbaijani community in Dagestan, Russian cities have always been known destinations for Azerbaijani immigrants.
 Following the formation of important and powerful organized crime groups among Russians, Chechens, Armenians and Georgians in Moscow, Azerbaijani criminal gangs quickly developed in the early 1980s.

-In the 1990s the Azerbaijani groups quickly began their rise to power following the conflicts between the Russian and the Chechen groups.
+In the 1990s, the Azerbaijani groups quickly began their rise to power following the conflicts between the Russian and the Chechen groups.
 Large-scale immigration of Azerbaijanis to Moscow followed.
-As well as refugees, ex-guerilla fighters and warlords illegally immigrated to the major Russian cities.
+As well as refugees, ex-guerilla fighters and warlords illegally immigrated to major Russian cities.
 Since the position of the Chechen mafia groups was at the time greatly weakened, the newly formed Azerbaijani criminal groups were able to take over a large chunk of the heroin trade.
-At the time a lot of the trafficking funded military and guerilla operations in the region of Nagorno-Karabakh.
+At the time, a lot of the trafficking funded military and guerilla operations in the region of Nagorno-Karabakh.

-After the war ended, younger generation of impoverished Azerbaijanis living in Moscow and other Russian cities learned their trade, which quickly led to the further formation of Azerbaijani criminal outfits in the former Soviet Union.
+After the war ended, a younger generation of impoverished Azerbaijanis living in Moscow and other Russian cities learned their trade, which quickly led to the further formation of Azerbaijani criminal outfits in the former Soviet Union.